neo-search/multiple-string-searcher/README.md

 Multiple-String-Search implements the following algorithms:
  - **Aho-Corasick**, the implementation is based on [robert-bot/aho-corasick].
 The algorithm is explained in great detail in the white paper written by Aho and Corasick: http://cr.yp.to/bib/1975/aho.pdf
  - **Aho-Corasick-Fast**, the implementation is based on [robert-bot/aho-corasick], however with many speed optimizations.
 Speed is improved in most cases by a factor of 2 or 3.
 Notice: in contrast to upstream, this implementation is not thread-safe.
 Only one threat can be used to add new search-strings.
- - **Compressed-Trie** an implementantion based on compressed tree / patricia trees
+ - **Compressed-Trie** an implementation based on compressed tree / patricia trees

 Usage
 -----